 These little snapshots of the day are helpful in tracking your students’ progress and in explaining such progress to their parents.

 These classroom stories can happen anytime during the day, though, so they are trickier to catch.
-Here are tips on how you can be effective at documenting anecdotal recordsOpens in a new tab.:
+Here are tips on how you can be effective at documenting anecdotal records:

-• Have a notepad ready.
+- Have a notepad ready.
 Be it in the classroom, at the playground, or in the canteen, it’s helpful when you have a notepad to pull out and scribble on when you need to.
 This way, you don’t have to put off writing notable events down and risk forgetting them.

-• Use abbreviations.
+- Use abbreviations.
 Knowing the focus of your observations will help you identify what behaviors you need to watch out for.
 To make things quick and easy to jot down, come up with abbreviations for keywords so you can take notes even in the middle of a lesson.

-• Be a keen observer all the time.
+- Be a keen observer all the time.
 It’s easy to miss the little things when you’re not paying attention.
 A little remark, a facial expression, or even silence from a student can be important observations.
 Make observing part of your lessons so that you don’t miss anything.

 5. Watch How They Play